abergmeier/fabaccess-server/INSTALL.md

 # Installation

 Currently there are no distribution packages available.
-However installation is reasonably straight-forward, since Diflouroborane compiles into a single mostly static binary with few dependencies.
+However installation is reasonably straight-forward, since Difluoroborane compiles into a single mostly static binary with few dependencies.

 At the moment only Linux is supported.
-If you managed to compile Diflouroborane please open an issue outlining your steps or add a merge request expanding this part.
+If you managed to compile Difluoroborane please open an issue outlining your steps or add a merge request expanding this part.
 Thanks!

 ## Requirements